Homepage Blank IRS 1099-MISC PDF Form

 Documents used along the form

-• 1096 Form: This document serves as a summary or transmittal form that accompanies the 1099-MISC forms when they are mailed to the IRS.
-It consolidates the total amounts reported on the included 1099 forms.
+• Form 1096: This is a summary form that accompanies certain 1099 forms when filing with the IRS.
+It provides a summary of the information reported on the 1099-MISC.

 Similar forms